hashicorp/terraform-provider-azurerm/website/docs/r/web_pubsub_shared_private_link.html.markdown

 The following arguments are supported:

-* `name` - (Required) The name of the Web Pubsub Shared Private Link Resource.
+* `name` - (Required) Specify the name of the Web Pubsub Shared Private Link Resource.
 Changing this forces a new resource to be created.

 * `web_pubsub_id` - (Required) Specify the id of the Web Pubsub.
 Changing this forces a new resource to be created.

-* `subresource_name` - (Required) Specifies the sub resource name which the Web Pubsub Private Endpoint is able to connect to.
+* `subresource_name` - (Required) Specify the sub resource name which the Web Pubsub Private Endpoint is able to connect to.
 Changing this forces a new resource to be created.

 -> **NOTE:** The available sub resource can be retrieved by using `azurerm_web_pubsub_private_link_resource` data source.

-* `target_resource_id` - (Required) The ID of the Shared Private Link Enabled Remote Resource which this Web Pubsub Private Endpoint should be connected to.
+* `target_resource_id` - (Required) Specify the ID of the Shared Private Link Enabled Remote Resource which this Web Pubsub Private Endpoint should be connected to.
 Changing this forces a new resource to be created.

 -> **NOTE:** The sub resource name should match with the type of the target resource id that's being specified.

-* `request_message` - (Optional) The request message for requesting approval of the Shared Private Link Enabled Remote Resource.
+* `request_message` - (Optional) Specify the request message for requesting approval of the Shared Private Link Enabled Remote Resource.

 ## Attributes Reference:

 The following attributes are exported:

 * `id` - The ID of the Web Pubsub Shared Private Link resource.

+* `status` - The status of a private endpoint connection.
+Possible values are Pending, Approved, Rejected or Disconnected.

 ## Timeouts